LuisVArce/Regression_Project/README.md

 - bath_count:	The number of bathrooms
 - finished_sq_feet:	Square footage of property
 - home_value:	Property tax value dollar amount
+- year_built: The year a home was built
+- fips: a location identifier
 All converted to floats

 ### To Reconstruct this Project